newsbubbles/GrowF/README.md

 ## Installation
 * Install Blender if you don't already have it
-* Open treegen.blend

-Once opened, you can generate whatever tree is currently there by default by going to the scripting tab, opening tree.py and pressing the Run button
+* Copy or download tree.py
+* In a new scene, add tree.py to the Script editor
+* Mess with Groth Parameters in the script (for the brave right now)
+* Press Play in the script editor to generate an organism

+The current state of things is being improved upon.
+Soon there will be an interface in Blender to handle the parameters and this can become a standardized Blender plugin as well.

 ![Banner2](https://user-images.githubusercontent.com/1012779/144967405-9696e42b-45a9-45ac-90e8-0b153df6ccc4.png)

 ## We Have the Technology

 Recent developments in the fields of Cellular Automata and Genetic Algorithms have led to the possibility of growing living organisms in higher dimensions.
-Many projects like Lenia, The Life Engine and even VR games like Playne, and Inward have made a big deal of living organisms in games and tech culture.
+Many simulation projects like [Lenia](https://github.com/Chakazul/Lenia), [The Life Engine](https://www.youtube.com/channel/UCwBhBDsqiQflTMLy2epbQVw) and even VR games like [Playne](https://store.steampowered.com/app/865540/PLAYNE__The_Meditation_Game/), and Inward have made a big deal of living organisms in games and tech culture.
 These living organisms can behave like bacteria, like larger soft-bodied oganisms, or like Trees.
 On a scientific level, there exist virtual living ecosystems of over 500,000 plants in simulations like the ones seen in the paper "[Synthetic Silviculture: Multi-Scale Modeling of Plant Ecosystems](https://storage.googleapis.com/pirk.io/projects/synthetic_silviculture/index.html)".
 These multi-scale simulations are focused on larger scale dynamics, creating realistic, yet estimated details, (albeit through rigorous scientific analysis to approximate reality).

 But that begs the question, how high definition can we go in creating growing 3D systems?
 Can cell differentiation be accquired by genetic algorithm in new and spontaneous ways which account for ecosystem?
 This project aims to advance toward answering those questions, starting with what we think will end up being hi-res tree models, but could end up as anything.